voucherifyio/sdk-ruby-openapi-based/docs/VouchersApi.md

 Get Voucher

-Retrieves the voucher with the given `code` or unique Voucherify ID.
-You can either pass the voucher ID which was assigned by Voucherify, e.g., `v_7HxHkf4VAkMuc8u4lZs78lyRwhRze5UE`, or the `code` of the voucher as the path parameter value, e.g., `7fjWdr`.
+Retrieves the voucher with the given code or unique Voucherify ID.
+You can either pass the voucher ID which was assigned by Voucherify, e.g., v_7HxHkf4VAkMuc8u4lZs78lyRwhRze5UE, or the code of the voucher as the path parameter value, e.g., 7fjWdr.

 ### Examples